 In some cases, the onset of LBD is preceded by a remarkable and potentially dangerous disturbance of sleep called REM Behavior Disorder (RBD).
 Unlike people who sleep normally and whose muscles remain quiet during dreams, those with RBD can act out their dreams because their muscles remain active like those of an awake person.
 This activity can have dangerous, even life-threatening consequences, when an affected person strikes a bed partner or hurls himself out of bed while still asleep.
 This sleep disorder is not characteristic of AD.

 LBD, as you can see, can produce some severe behavioral changes.
 In people with AD, behavioral symptoms that threaten a person’s safety or the safety of others, may be treated with antipsychotic medications (although this is controversial and only one of the available options).
-Perhaps because LBD shares pathological and clinical features with not only AD but also Parkinson’s disease, physicians see a response to these antipsychotic medications in LBD that is toxic and even dangerous, similar to the reaction that a person with Parkinson’s disease might have to antipsychotic medications.
-The person with LBD who receives even a small dose of an antipsychotic medication can become profoundly stiff, sedated, and more confused and agitated.
-Other medications, such as serotonergic antidepressants, have a better chance of helping these patients’ non-cognitive symptoms.
+Perhaps because LBD shares pathological and clinical features with not only AD but also Parkinson’s disease, physicians see a response to the high-potency antipsychotic medications in LBD that is toxic and even dangerous, similar to the reaction that a person with Parkinson’s disease might have to these antipsychotic medications.
+The person with LBD who receives even a small dose of a high-potency antipsychotic medication (such as haloperidol, aripiprazole, olanzapine, or risperidone) can become profoundly stiff, sedated, and more confused and agitated.
+Some lower-potency antipsychotic medications such as quetiapine or, in some cases, clozapine, may be safer.
+A new, non-dopamine-blocking antipsychotic named pimavanserin has recently been approved for treatment of Parkinson’s Disease Psychosis and is in testing for use with Lewy Body Dementia patients at this time.
+Other medications, such as serotonergic antidepressants, provide additional and perhaps safer alternatives for treating these patients’ non-cognitive symptoms.

 Special Concerns for the Caregivers